 She explained that this theme touches people who are looking for someone special; people who treasure the companionship of certain people in their lives; and people who value the memories of important people who have left them.

 I can understand the initial reaction of fans and critics in 1980.
 When I first saw Somewhere in Time at the Redford in 2001, I had a hard time understanding its appeal, and some of it I found creepy (like Christopher Reeve’s hotel room scene near the end).

 But I’ve seen it two more times at the Redford since then, and the anticipation for the key scenes, like the “Is it you?” scene, add greatly to the pleasures of the movie.
 The movie is like a record or CD that gets better with repeated listenings.
-It does have its weak moments, but if you make the effort to take it on its own terms, it can be a richly rewarding experience.
+It does have its weak moments, but if you make the effort to take the movie on its own terms (an approach I usually reserve for artier films), it can be a richly rewarding experience.